Not Gone for Long

-The freshmen drop-out rate of about 25 percent is astoundingly high.
-One of the leading reasons is lack of financial support.
+The freshman dropout rate of about 25 percent is astoundingly high.
+One of the leading reasons is a lack of financial support.

-Nearly three out of four students holds an outside job.
+Nearly three out of four students hold an outside job.
 Usually, this is a necessity because tuition has risen much faster than the average family income.

 How Things Have Changed

 Dropping out is nothing new.
 But, years ago, it was easier to pick up the pieces.
 You took some time off, matured a bit, and returned to school if that's what you wanted to do.

 A generation ago, someone I knew went to a large state university and didn't apply herself.
 Consequently, she failed some classes.
 After some time at a community college, she was ready to study.
 Because her GPA had suffered, she needed to jump through a few hoops before being readmitted to the university.
 But money didn't hold her back.

 Tuition at state schools was still negligible.
 So she wasn't totally dependent upon financial aid.

 She eventually graduated, went to law school, and passed the bar exam.
 This is an example of how it was once possible to have a second chance.